LOGIN →

 There are also some specific things that make a Custom GPT unique:

-• A Custom GPT does not access your account’s Memory (described above)
+• A Custom GPT does not access your account’s Memory (described below)

 • You cannot move chats between your Custom GPT and default chat account (like you can with a Project)